-In Kingdom Hearts the final dungeons and the final bosses of each game are usually in an ethereal, unsettling realm on the edge of reality.
+In Kingdom Hearts, the final dungeons and bosses of each game are usually in an ethereal, unsettling realm on the edge of reality.

 Both games seem to be subversions (The PS2 ones): The first has the final fight in the heart of reality itself, a dark featureless void (barring the Eldritch AbominationFinal Boss), and the second (presumably) takes place in the remains of the Very Definitely Final Dungeon....which is a white featureless void.